Find out if you’re eligible, and how much your employer can claim if they put you on temporary leave ('furlough') because of coronavirus (COVID-19).

 Whilst furloughed you will continue to accrue leave as per your employment contract.
 You can agree with your employer to vary holiday pay entitlement as part of the furlough agreement, however almost all workers are entitled to 5.6 weeks of statutory paid annual leave each year which they cannot go below.

 You can take holiday whilst on furlough.
+If you are flexibly furloughed then any hours taken as holiday during the claim period should be counted as furloughed hours rather than working hours.
+Your employer should not put you on furlough for a period just because you are on holiday for that period.
 Working Time Regulations (WTR) require holiday pay to be paid at your normal rate of pay or, where your rate of pay varies, calculated on the basis of the average pay you received in the previous 52 working weeks.
 Therefore, if you take holiday while on furlough, your employer should pay you your usual holiday pay in accordance with the WTR.
 Employers will be obliged to pay the additional amounts over the grant, though will have the flexibility to restrict when leave can be taken if there is a business need.
 This applies for both the furlough period and the recovery period.